mdjmplugin/mobile-dj-manager/readme.txt

 = 1.4.2 =

-**Released XXX September, 2016**
+**Released 10th September, 2016**

 **Bug Fixes**

 * Default package and addon values to `array()` during upgrade to avoid PHP notices
 * Corrected ordering for packages and addons
 * Order by `meta_value_num` on packages and addons edit screen for price ordering
+* Downgrade required permissions for accessing upgrades page due to sporadic behaviour
+* Manually `update_user_meta()` for a new client to address a strange issue whereby `wp_insert_user()` is not populating first/last name

 **Tweaks**

-* Downgrade required permissions for accessing upgrades page due to sporadic behaviour
 * Let upgrade transients expire rather than forcefully deleting
+* If the auto applying of travel costs is disabled, we will not display the travel cost under the venue

 = 1.4.1 =